ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 men and things.
 The .other took no
 paper, and while strolling through a
 wood, a tree fell down and broke his
 crown, and killed him.
-Had li
+Had lie
 </td></tr></table>

 ---